 - if your menstrual cycles are less than 21 days apart or longer than 35 days apart.

-FDA pregnancy category B. Tranexamic acid is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known whether tranexamic acid will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Tranexamic acid can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.